alexholcombe/MOTcircularClean/dataPreprocess/eyetracking/eyelinkReader_installation.md

     2. I deleted RStudio
     3. I didn't delete ~/.Renviron but everything in it is commented out from my session with STeve
     3. I downloaded R 4.0
-    3. I created an ~.Renviron with the contents recommended by Pastukhov for MacOS
+    3. I created an ~/.Renviron with the contents recommended by Pastukhov for MacOS
     3. install.packages("eyelinkReader").
     3. library('eyelinkReader') gives the usual error, and also on Jye's machine, and also with install_github method instead of CRAN